My why… and why?

 Well, why not?
 I always thought that I would live out my career in a large organization, nonprofit ideally, healthcare likely with good benefits, a steady income and certainty on my side.

-See, James is the artistic one of our partnership.
+See, James is the artistic one in our partnership.
 He’s the all-natural entrepreneur and creative asset to many.
 He grew his business from the ground up.
 Side hustle after side hustle for a long time before venturing out into a partnership, and then later a solo business that has proved incredibly successful.
 He’s living his dream, and he loves it.
 Shout out to the husband! www.mycreativeasset.com

 If he was going to have the ‘riskier’ source of income I’d better stick with the traditional, right?
 Until I allowed myself to be wrong.
 Why couldn’t I do something outside of the box too?
 What if I allowed myself to dream, and follow my heart’s desire too…could it also produce an income that could help us continue to achieve our financial goals too, all while fulfilling those other passions burning inside me?